SACAS went Global

 - An independent element or other means to ensure the impartiality of the appeals process;

-SACAS Ireland shall ensure when receiving a complaint SACAS Ireland shall be responsible for gathering and verifying all information to validate the complaint.
+SACAS Ireland shall ensure that when receiving a complaint, it is responsible for gathering and verifying all information to validate the complaint.

-At the discretion of the Quality Manager, the SACAS Ireland client which is the subject of a complaint may be informed that SACAS Ireland is investigating a complaint made by one of their clients and also may be informed of the outcome of the SACAS Ireland investigation.
+At the discretion of the Quality Manager, the SACAS Ireland client, who is the subject of a complaint, may be informed that SACAS Ireland is investigating a complaint made by one of their clients, and may also be informed of the outcome of the SACAS Ireland investigation.
 However, please note the following:

 The decision to be communicated to the complainant shall be made by, or reviewed and approved by, individual(s) not previously involved in the subject of the complaint.

-If the complaint is solely about lack of service or a commercial dispute, the investigating officer shall organize a letter, over the signature of the Quality Manager, outlining SACAS Ireland’s role to the complainant within seven (7) days from receiving the complaint.
+If the complaint is solely about a lack of service or a commercial dispute, the investigating officer shall organize a letter, signed by the Quality Manager, outlining SACAS Ireland’s role to the complainant within seven (7) days of receiving the complaint.

 Once the required action has been implemented, the investigating officer completes the complaint form and updates the complaint register.

-SACAS Ireland shall give formal notice of the end of the complaints-handling process to the complainant.
+SACAS Ireland shall provide the complainant with formal notice of the end of the complaints-handling process.

 SACAS Ireland shall take any subsequent action needed to resolve the complaint.